 Note: CLE credit is not offered on this program

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will cover income tax treaties with several European countries in detail.
+This course will cover income tax treaties with several European countries in detail.
 It will examine the specifics and nuances of U.S. income tax treaties with France, Germany, Portugal, Spain, and other European countries to minimize taxes and secure benefits offered for taxpayers with dual filing obligations.

 - U.S.-EU dual taxation: introduction

 - Permanent establishment

 - Europe's relocation incentives

 - An analysis of taxation and U.S. income tax treaties

 - Other countries